A.K.A.: coop, blue darter

 Longterm trends: Decreased from 1930s through mid-1960s, increasing since late 1960s.

-- Cooper’s Hawks belong to the family Accipitridae, a group of 24 species of hawks, eagles, vultures, harriers, and kites.
+- Belongs to the family Accipitridae, a group of 24 species of hawks, eagles, vultures, harriers, and kites.

-- Cooper’s Hawks were named for William Cooper, a New York scientist whose son James is the namesake of the Cooper Ornithological Society.
+- Named for William Cooper, a New York scientist whose son James is the namesake of the Cooper Ornithological Society.

-- Cooper’s Hawks closely resemble, but are larger than Sharp-shinned Hawks (Accipiter striatus).
+- Closely resemble, but are larger than Sharp-shinned Hawks (Accipiter striatus).

 - Cooper’s Hawks eye color changes from bluish-gray in nestlings, to yellow, in young adults and then to red in older adults.